 Naturally gluten free goodness—without rice flour

-These amazingly chewy, chocolate hazelnut brownies are made without any all purpose gluten free flour or any rice flour at all.
-They’re not Paleo since Nutella most certainly has refined sugar and milk, but I don’t like to put that kind of pressure on my brownies anyway. 🤷🏻♀️
+These amazingly chewy, chocolate hazelnut brownies are made without any rice flour at all.
+They’re not Paleo since Nutella most certainly has refined sugar and milk, but I don’t like to put that kind of pressure on my brownies anyway. ??♀️

 If you love to make your own Paleo-friendly chocolate hazelnut spread, maybe that would work in this recipe (but I’m honestly not sure!).
 That really seems like a lot of work just to avoid refined sugar, but I won’t judge if you want to put in the effort.
 Baking can be its own form of peaceful meditation. ☯️

 That glossy crackle on top, like we get in our chewy gluten free brownies, seems to be created when the beaten eggs mix with the sugar during baking to create a thin meringue on top of the brownies.
 Since successful gluten free baking has meant that I’ve had to learn quite a bit about food science, I’m dying to know if that’s true.
 I guess it doesn’t really matter, but I still wish I knew for sure.